What Is Useful Feedback And How sumHR Prioritizes New Feature Development

 (1) is it a common requirement from a significant number of customers?

 (2) is it an uncommon request but directly relevant to the HR & Payroll departments?

-Sometimes, a requests meets criteria (1) and not (2) or vice versa.
-In such cases, we take a decision on a case-to-case basis about shortlisting the feature or not, and when to build it.
+Sometimes, a request meets criteria (1) and not (2) or vice versa.
+In such cases, we make a decision on a case-to-case basis about shortlisting the feature or not, and when to build it.